southshoreandmain/kettlecue-support/README.md

-# KettleQ Support
+# KettleCue Support

-Welcome to KettleQ support.
+Welcome to KettleCue support.

-KettleQ is a simple workout app designed to guide you through exercise sequences using voice prompts.
+KettleCue is a simple workout app designed to guide you through exercise sequences using voice prompts.

 ## Common Questions